dboryga/ts-objectify-type/README.md

 ```

 Generated properties type: `objectified.ReferenceType`,
-- `isCircular` *boolean* - Indicates whether the property references a type that has already been referenced earlier in the same object
+- `isCircular` *boolean* - indicates whether the property references a type that has already been referenced earlier in the same object

 #### Type Alias